NAS vs Server: Which Is Right for You?

-Your budget is the most fundamental factor to consider because a server would be much pricier than a NAS device.
+Your budget is the most fundamental factor to consider because, as mentioned above, a server would be much pricier than a NAS device.
 Apart from the price of the equipment itself, the server expense may also cover higher power consumption, more cooling fees, as well as the server license charge.

 A server is much larger than a NAS device thus the server is not suitable for office applications which are limited in space.
 In contrast, the NAS devices are portable and easy to move around so that they can be connected to a router or switch in small and medium-sized businesses (SMBs).

-NAS processes file-based data and may operate with a global namespace to share data in LANs.
-NAS devices are susceptible to environmental factors and can be easily picked up and stolen.
-The servers have higher security-enhanced infrastructure with built-in firewalls to protect your business data.
+NAS processes file-based data and may operate with a global namespace to share data in LANs, thus lacking security over the clouds.
+Besides, NAS devices are susceptible to environmental factors and can be easily picked up and stolen.
+On the contrary, the servers have higher security-enhanced infrastructure with built-in firewalls to protect your business data.

 Scalability is a major driver when making your data storage options between NAS vs server.
 NAS devices are not highly scalable because you're limited to the drive cage of the NAS.
 In contrast, the server’ network architecture enables admins to scale the network capacity in scale-up or scale-out configurations.
-Therefore, if you plan to install a bunch of applications and customize almost everything, servers would be the winner.
+Therefore, if you plan to install a bunch of applications and customize almost everything, servers would be a better choice.

 NAS vs server: which is right for you?
-The decision on whether to store and backup your data using a server or a NAS device will come down to the amount of space that you have available, the outlay that you wish make for securing your information, and how expandable you wish the storage to be.
+Whether to store and backup your data using a server or a NAS device will come down to the amount of space you have available, the outlay you wish make for securing your information, and how expandable you wish the storage to be.
 All in all, it is important to consider both your current and potential future needs when assessing what option to use between NAS vs server.